Eloy Jiménez Player Props: White Sox vs. Angels

 Eloy Jiménez At The Plate

-- In 22 games this year (46.8%), Jimenez has picked up an RBI, and in seven of those games (14.9%) he had two or more.
-He has also driven in three or more of his team's runs in one contest.
+- Jimenez has had at least one RBI in 45.8% of his games this year (22 of 48), with two or more RBI seven times (14.6%).
+He has also been responsible for three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.